pagovitsa/redis-client/README.md

 - `checkKey(namespace, key)` - Check if a key exists.
 - `deleteKey(namespace, key, pipeline?)` - Delete a key.
 - `expireKey(namespace, key, seconds)` - Set expiration on a key.

+### Hash Operations

+- `hset(namespace, key, field, value)` - Set a field in a hash with compression support.
+- `hget(namespace, key, field)` - Get a field from a hash with decompression support.

 ### Bulk Operations